legacy83/localWP/README.md

 ### Install via Composer

-Move into your plugin directory and run the following [Composer](https://getcomposer.org/) command:
+Move into any directory and run the following [Composer](https://getcomposer.org/) command:

 ~~~
 composer create-project trsenna/local-wp